jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 Your keys will be saved in the chosen location, with the public key ending in `.pub`.

----
+#### A note on the SSH passphrase:

+If you set a passphrase, you'll need to enter it the first time you want to connect using the key in a new terminal session.
+This is normal, and your computer will remember the passphrase for the session.

+Some operating systems, like macOS, have a built-in SSH agent that can remember your passphrase for you.

 ### **B. Add Your Public SSH Key to Your WordPress.com Account**

+Your public SSH key needs to be added to your WordPress.com account so the server can recognize you.

-- Copy your public SSH key to your clipboard:
+- First, copy your public SSH key to your clipboard:
     - **macOS:**
       ```
       pbcopy < ~/.ssh/id_ed25519.pub